and we’ll search for deals where you live.

 There are a number of reasons to opt for a mobile broadband deal, but one of its biggest advantages may be for users in more remote parts of the UK, where fixed-line access is limited.

 Many rural areas still don't have access to fast fibre broadband, and as homes may be long distances from the nearest exchange, copper ADSL speeds are likely to be very slow.
-However, if these locations are covered by 4G mobile networks, mobile broadband can offer faster and more reliable speeds than an ADSL alternative.
+However, if these locations are covered by 4G or 5G mobile networks, mobile broadband can offer faster and more reliable speeds than ADSL and many fibre connections.

 Another reason for opting for mobile broadband is the flexibility it offers.
 If you have a data SIM-enabled laptop, or choose a USB dongle, you can take your internet connection anywhere you can find a mobile signal.
 You won't have to worry about poor Wi-Fi not reaching the bottom of the garden, or rely on public Wi-Fi hotspots if you're out and about.

 Mobile broadband hubs, like Vodafone's GigaCube, need to be plugged into a wall.
 So they're not as mobile as dongles, but you can still unplug them and take the router to another home wherever there's a good connection.

 There are a couple of things to bear in mind if you're considering a mobile broadband deal.
 Firstly, they won't be available everywhere, so you'll need to check what signals are available at your home first.
 If you already struggle to get a signal on your smartphone to make calls when at home, you're unlikely to be able to get mobile broadband.